OTBProject/OTBDocs/docs/chat-guide.md

 ## Version

-Version 1.0 [WIP]
+Version 1.0

 ### Changelog

 * 1.0
+  * Created tutorial

 ## Notes

-This tutorial is still a work in progress, so it should not be considered a comprehensive description of everything the bot can do.
+For other tutorials, see the [Tutorial Table of Contents](tutorial-toc.html).

 If you have any questions or if anything in this tutorial is unclear, please leave a question in the <a href="https://github.com/OTBProject/OTBProject/issues" target="_blank">Issue Tracker</a>, or [contact us](../../contact).